 That’s bolstered by the fact that the HCID report found that L.A. has a luxury housing vacancy rate of 12 percent — that means there’s plenty of housing available for the affluent, generally people who make $100,000 or more.

 The city report further notes,”The high vacancy rate for newer, more expensive housing exemplifies the disparity in the type of housing being built demonstrating that new, higher cost housing is out of reach for many Angelenos.”

-The rent report found that Los Angeles’ rents continue to skyrocket, unlike many other cities in the U.S.
+The Apartment List report found that Los Angeles’ rents continue to skyrocket, unlike many other cities in the U.S.